CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

 ### Performance Analysis
 ![Performance](/img/performance.PNG)
 <p align="center"><b>Grass Renderer Performance Analysis</b></p>
-The timer were added to compute how much time each frame takes to render.
+* The timer were added to compute how much time each frame takes to render.
 With culling methods, the render efficiency improves as the blades number goes up.
 But when blades number is below 2^17, there is no much difference between culling blades and no culling.
 I set the far culling distance to be 14.f, so it will cull all blades fall inside the depth betwwen 14.f and 15.f in this render scene setup, which leads to best performance improvement among all culling methods.

+* Future Improvement work
   The renderer works well for blades numbers up to 2^19.
 Starting from 2^21 the frame rate is so low that the grass movements are not smooth natural anymore.
 As the blades number goes up, the grass will also occlude each other, leading to unnatural visual effect.
+When the grass number increases, adjacent grass blades collide with each other, and the rendered result showing grass blades going into each other.